rzimmerman/kal.tmbundle/README.md

 Kal.tmbundle
 ============
 A TextMate Bundle for the Kal programming language.
-Still very much a work in progress, so patches are welecome!
+Still very much a work in progress, so patches are welcome!

 Installation
 ============